based on Reviews

 Magnesium interactions with other micronutrients

-• Magnesium is a calcium antagonist, but also synergism (e.g. in tetany: Ca or Mg work!):
+• Magnesium is a calcium antagonist, but also synergism (z.B. in case of tetany: Ca or Mg work!):

 • Magnesium is important for calcium metabolism: